FlorentCLMichel/barrett_multiplication/README.md

 # Barrett Multiplication

-This is a simple example of C++ code to compute the product of two integers modulo a third one using only ‘fast’ operations (right bit shifting, addition, subtraction, multilication, and comparison).
+This is a simple example of C++ code to compute the product of two integers modulo a third one using only ‘fast’ operations (right bit shifting, addition, subtraction, multiplication, and comparison).

 ## A bit of theory